batdowg/cbs/CONTEXT.md

 - **Participants:** **A** add/remove participants until the session start time; view roster.
 - **No prework, materials, certificates, workshop-type, users, or settings access.**
 - **No session field edits** beyond participant management.
-- Landing page lists assigned sessions ("My Sessions" menu entry); view switcher offers only CSA/Learner.
+- Landing page lists assigned sessions ("My Workshops" menu entry); CSAs do not have a view switcher.

 **CSA Email/Logs**
 - When CSA is assigned or changed, the system sends a “CSA assigned” email to the user and logs `[MAIL-OUT] csa-assign session=<id> user=<id> to=<email> result=sent]`.
 Re-sending occurs only when the assignment changes.